algosup/2023-2024-project-2-x86-retrogaming-team-7/Documents/Weekly Reports/Weekly_Report_W3.md

 # Weekly Report of Team 7
 ## Weekly Report - Week of November 20, 2023
 1. Introduction:
-This week's productivity unfortunately did not meet our expectations.
-The objectives I set turned out to be somewhat inaccurate, leading to a deviation from our initial project expectations.
+This week we've had UI/UX design classes, these classes allowed us to understand more about the users point of view and how it can affect the perception of the final product, which is why these new skills will be usefull to us for our final product.
+This week's productivity unfortunately did not meet our expectations and the objectives that were set turned out to be somehow inaccurate which lead to deviation from our initial project plan.
 It's crucial for us to analyze and address these issues to ensure smoother progress in the future.
 2. Accomplishments:
 - We successfully completed the sprite designs, achieving the visual elements necessary for our project.
 - The main menu has been finalized, providing a user-friendly interface for our game.